DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.5 Code review and testing
     - Code review and testing is "one of the most critical components of a software testing program"
-    - These procedures provide third-party reviews of the work performed by developers before moving code into a production environment, possibly discovering security, performance, or reliability flaws in apps before they go live and negatively impact business operations
+    - These procedures provide third-party reviews of the work performed by developers before moving code into a production environment, possibly discovering security, performance, bugs or reliability flaws in apps before they go live and negatively impact business operations
     - In code review, AKA peer review, developers other than the one who wrote the code review it for defects
     - **Fagan inspections**: the most formal code review process follows six steps:
         1) planning